 How to apply

 - "Research Proposal Title Page" - the title of your Research Proposal must be completed and the terms and conditions accepted before you can move onto other sections of the application process.
 At this stage, you are also required to warrant that your institution has seen and approved the standard Funding Agreement associated with this grant programme.
 The 2021 Funding Agreement will be available for download once the programme opens for new applications.

 2. "Principle Investigator" - the creator of the proposal will automatically be selected as the principal investigator.

 4. "Research Proposal Summary" - the Research Proposal Summary (600 words) should include: the Context; Objectives; Research Design and Methodology; Project Team; and a Dissemination and Impact Plan.

 5. "Research Proposal and Supporting Documents" - your research proposal will be entered directly into Submittable.
 Any supporting documents, such as CVs, must use a clear font such as Arial, no smaller than 11pt and with margins of at least 2cm on all sides.
 Supporting documents should be uploaded to Submittable as .pdf files.

-The Research Proposal is the main part of the Application.
-Proposals must be structured using the following headings:
+The Research Proposal is the main part of the Application and is structured using the following headings: